-- 4. In his previous reports, Lord Brown outlined the scope of each Part of RIPA.
-To assist those readers who may not be familiar with RIPA, it is, I think, useful to do so again. - 5.
+- 3. In my first annual report last year, I outlined the scope of each Part of RIPA.
+To assist those readers who may not be familiar with RIPA, it is, I think, useful to do so again. - 4.
 Part I of RIPA is concerned with interception of communications and the acquisition and disclosure of communications data.
 The previous Act governing this area, the Interception of Communications Act 1985, was substantially repealed.
 RIPA incorporated a number of changes, in part to extend the protection for human rights required by the coming into force of the Human Rights Act 1998 simultaneously with RIPA (and the substantive incorporation of the European Convention on Human Rights into domestic law), and in part to reflect the altered nature of the communications industry over recent years.
 Section 57 of RIPA provided for the appointment of an Interception of Communications Commissioner to review the Secretary of State's role in interception warrantry and the operation of the revised regime for acquiring communications data.
-The current Commissioner is Sir Paul Kennedy and for the period covered by this Report, Part I of RIPA has been essentially his concern rather than mine. - 6.
-Part II of RIPA provided a statutory basis for the authorisation and use by the intelligence agencies and certain other public authorities of covert surveillance (which covers both intrusive surveillance and directed surveillance) and also of covert human intelligence sources (undercover officers, agents, informants and the like).
-Part II regulates the use of these intelligence techniques and safeguards the public from unnecessary invasions of their privacy. - 7.
-Part III of RIPA contains provisions designed to maintain the effectiveness of existing law enforcement powers in the face of increasing criminal and hostile intelligence use of encryption.
-Specifically, it will introduce a power to require disclosure of protected (encrypted) data.
-Part III is to come into force on 1 October 2007.
+The current Commissioner is Sir Paul Kennedy and for the period covered by this Report, Part I of RIPA has been essentially his concern rather than mine. - 5.
+Part II of RIPA provides a statutory basis for the authorisation and use by the intelligence agencies and certain other public authorities of covert surveillance (which covers both intrusive surveillance and directed surveillance) and also of covert human intelligence sources (undercover officers, agents, informants and the like).
+Part II regulates the use of these intelligence techniques and safeguards the public from unnecessary invasions of their privacy. - 6.
+Part III of RIPA contains provisions designed to maintain the effectiveness of existing law enforcement powers in the face of increasing criminal and hostile intelligence use of encryption, the means of scrambling electronic information into a secret code of letters, numbers and signals.
+Encrypted information cannot be unscrambled without a decoding key.
+Specifically, Part III introduces a power to require disclosure of protected (encrypted) data.
+Parliament has now approved the Code of Practice for the investigation of protected electronic information; Part III came into force on 1 October 2007.
+It gives power to specified authorities to require disclosure in respect of protected electronic information.
+The Code of Practice provides guidance for the authorities to follow.
+In a case where (1) a direction that the disclosure requirement can be complied with only by the disclosure of the key itself, and (2) the direction is given by a member of Her Majesty's forces who is not a member of a police force and otherwise than in connection with activities of members of Her Majesty's forces in Northern Ireland, notification of the direction must be given to me.